What is Henry?

 Cathay Innovation

 Cathay Innovation is a global venture capital firm that supports entrepreneurs by connecting them to a worldwide ecosystem.
 The firm invests in multi-stage startups that are making a positive impact through technology.
-Their focus includes sectors such as AI, healthcare, and sustainable delivery solutions.
-Intended clients include innovative startups looking for funding and strategic support to scale their operations.
+Their portfolio includes companies in various sectors, such as finance, healthcare, and autonomous driving.
+Cathay Innovation aims to foster innovation and sustainability while providing comprehensive support to its clients.

 DILA Capital